Riskified/dynamic-environment-docs/docs/getting-started/installation.md

           - version <-- this should be replaced to change the label
           - --default-version
           - shared <-- this should be replaced to change the default version
+        # uncomment the next two lines to set log level to debug (also error is valid value, default is info)
+        # - --zap-log-level
+        # - debug
         # Uncomment the lines below (and modify as needed) to specify labels to be removed (comma-separated list)
         #- --remove-labels
         #- argocd.argoproj.io/instance